mariusbackes/cordova-plugin-theme-detection/README.md

 #### Ionic Native

-If you are using Ionic , use the Ionic Native Wrapper.
+If you are using Ionic, use the Ionic Native Wrapper.
 Install it with `npm install @ionic-native/theme-detection`.

 Import the plugin in your app.module:
 ```ts